eman383/OrderFlow/README.md

 OrderFlow is a **multi-tenant order management platform** built for Egypt's home kitchen and cloud restaurant scene.
 Each kitchen owner gets their own branded storefront, a live operations dashboard, schedule control, and a finance overview — without needing to touch any code.

 We **architected the core system together** to handle multi-tenancy seamlessly.
-From there, **I designed and built the entire front-facing experience**: every screen a kitchen owner interacts with, and every screen their customers see.
+Following that, my focus shifted to leading **the frontend development** — designing and building the entire experience, from the kitchen owner's dashboard to the customer's storefront.

 ---